Master of Professional Accounting

 - Have completed at least 16 upper-division accounting credits, including Accounting 342, with a GPA of at least 3.2.

-- Provide recommendations from at least two WWU accounting faculty members.
+- Provide letters of recommendation from at least two WWU accounting faculty members.

-- The attributes you will bring to the program to contribute to an effective graduate school experience for both you and your classmates
+- Statement of Purpose: A 500‐750 words application letter that includes information on 1) How the WWU MPAcc will enable you to advance your career goals; 2) Your choice of the Western MPAcc over other academic options; 3) The attributes you will bring to the program to contribute to an effective graduate school experience for both you and your classmates.

 Candidates receive conditional admission to the Graduate School at the time of their acceptance into the 3+2 Integrated program.
 Conversion to full graduate status by the Graduate School is based on the recommendation of the MPAcc Committee and the following: